 Complementary to the aforementioned target searches from individual clusters or a stacked analysis, a cross-correlation analysis between the 9-year Fermi-LAT diffuse gamma-ray map and four different galaxy cluster catalogs was done to look for dark matter annihilations, which reported null results~\cite{Tan20}.
-In additional to galaxy clusters, a large number of works have also looked for dark matter annihilations and decay from Galactic center, dwarf spheriodal galaxies as well as Milky way satellites.
+In addition to galaxy clusters, a large number of works have also looked for dark matter annihilations and decay from Galactic center, dwarf spheriodal galaxies as well as Milky way satellites~\cite{Murgia}.

-In this work, we look for WIMP dark matter annihilation from the galaxy clusters detected by the South Pole Telescope (SPT) 2500 sq. deg survey, which have been detected using the Sunyaev-Zeldovich (SZ) effect~\cite{SZ}, as a followup to our previous work which looked for point-source gamma-ray emission using 15 years of Fermi-LAT data~\cite{Manna2024}.
+In this work, we look for WIMP dark matter annihilation from galaxy clusters detected by the South Pole Telescope (SPT) 2500 square deg survey, which have been detected using the Sunyaev-Zeldovich (SZ) effect~\cite{SZ}, as a follow-up to our previous work which looked for point-source gamma-ray emission using 15 years of Fermi-LAT data~\cite{Manna2024}.
 We mainly follow the same methodology as D23.
 In our analysis, we have assumed a flat $\Lambda$CDM cosmology with $\Omega_m = 0.3$ and $H_0 = 70 \text{\ } \text{km} \text{s}^{-1} \text{Mpc}^{-1}$.
-This manuscript is structured as follows: In Section~\ref{sec:level3}, we define the cluster catalog utilized in our manuscript.
+This manuscript is structured as follows.
+In Section~\ref{sec:level3}, we define the cluster catalog utilized in our manuscript.
 Section~\ref{sec:level2} provides a comprehensive description of the halo and subhalo modelling.
 Subsequently, in Section~\ref{sec:level4}, we detail the analysis process employed in our study.
-Finally, in Section~\ref{sec:level5}, we present our results and present our conclusions in Section~\ref{sec:conclusions}.
+Finally, in Section~\ref{sec:level5}, we present our results.
+The upper limits for all clusters can be found in Sect.~\ref{sec:level6}.
+We present our conclusions in Section~\ref{sec:conclusions}.